AKhaledAhmed/Web-Scraping-and-Data-Organization-for-Football-Matches-by-date/README.md

     pip install pandas beautifulsoup4 requests openpyxl
     ```

-2. The script will print the scraped data in both dictionary and DataFrame formats, and save the DataFrame to [matches.xlms](http://_vscodecontentref_/8).
+2. The script will print the scraped data in both dictionary and DataFrame formats, and save the DataFrame to [matches.xlsx](http://_vscodecontentref_/8).

 ## Output

-The output xlms file [matches.xlms](http://_vscodecontentref_/9) will have the following columns:
+The output xlsx file [matches.xlsx](http://_vscodecontentref_/9) will have the following columns:
 - Date
 - Cup
 - Team 1